Biden Will Face Major Limits To His Ambitious Climate Plans

 Reversing Trump rollbacks

-The change at the top could not be more dramatic given that President Trump has repeatedly questioned climate science and has rolled back dozens of Obama-era climate rules aimed at boosting fossil fuel production.
+The change at the top could not be more dramatic given that President Trump has repeatedly questioned climate science and rolled back dozens of Obama-era climate rules as he aimed to boost fossil fuel production.
 A Biden administration could move to reverse much of that.

 Among many other things, Biden has said he would stop leasing any new oil and gas rights on federal land and water.
 He could also direct agencies to tighten emissions standards for the electricity sector, to push it toward his goal of net zero emissions by 2035.
 And he could raise fuel economy standards for cars and trucks to speed up a transition to electric vehicles.